Do Resistance Bands Help Hip Flexors? | 321 STRONG Answers

 Hip flexors respond best to low-to-moderate resistance with higher reps.
 Resistance bands deliver that.
 Unlike dumbbells or machines, bands create progressive tension, the resistance increases as you stretch the band further, which forces your hip flexors to work harder through the full range of motion.
 This builds both strength and flexibility simultaneously.

 Common band exercises for hip flexors include standing knee drives, banded marches, and seated hip flexion pulls.
 Start with a light band and focus on slow, controlled reps.
-Two to three sets of 12-15 reps, three times per week, is enough for most people to notice improvement within a few weeks.
+Two to three sets of 12-15 reps, three times per week, is enough for a lot of people to notice improvement within a few weeks.

 ## The Missing Piece: Recovery Between Sessions